 So from here what I want to do is - click start a new Android studio project.

-And you can actually name this - anything you want - since we are just going to be like a I don’t know, not doing anything real important to it - I’m going to name mine ‘Hamblaster’.
+And you can actually name this - anything you want for example I’m going to name mine ‘Hamblaster’.

 And click next –

 This is still good, we are still making something through the phone.
-Now, instead choosing blank activity, what this would do is it would make that one default blank screen, but I wanna show you guys how to add activities manually.
-So, instead of this choose add no activity.
+Now, instead choosing the blank activity, what this would do is it would make that one default blank screen, but I wanna show you guys how to add activities manually.
+So, instead of that choose to add no activity.

 So, when you click finish what’s gonna happen is it's gonna load up and you’re pretty much gonna have an empty, completely empty project.
-I mean its gonna have those core files, but check it out.
+I meanit'ss gonna have those core files, but check it out.
 Alright, so when it's done setting up this is what you get.

 and in your app expand that and go to java, expand that as well and now remember this is where we are gonna be building the activity, if you remember from last time, this is actually where that file was.